Is Your Life Your Career? with Emily Pasnak-Lapchick

 The million dollar question is: what could it look like to engage in work you enjoy doing AND keep your life outside of work intact?

-Tune in to hear Emily as she shares with iPEC Admissions Coach, Grace Germond, her own experience as a coach and how you can separate your life from your career, too.
+Tune in to hear Emily share with iPEC Admissions Coach, Grace Germond, her own experience as a coach and how you can separate your life from your career, too.

 This interview is part of iPEC’s Energy Explorer Live Series, which highlights members of the iPEC Coach Community who are using their talents, drive, and highest selves in order to live their purpose.

-Curious about what’s involved in becoming a professional coach, and how it can help you make more powerful mindset shifts like this?
+Curious about what’s involved in becoming a professional coach?

 Start by grabbing a copy of our in-depth guide to understanding the field of coaching, and find out whether it might be the right career path for you.